Diana Cyrus Bharucha

-One of the very small number of unassuming individuals who possess compassion both for humanity and the wilderness, Coonoor town from 2014 onwards, witnessed her founding and heading the movement, ‘Clean Coonoor,’ an organisation committed to clean up activities in and around the town, and to serve as a bridge of communication between the municipal authorities and the general populace.
+One of the very small number of unassuming individuals who possess compassion both for humanity and the wilderness, Coonoor town from 2014 onwards, witnessed her founding and heading the movement "Clean Coonoor", www.cleancoonoor.org, an organization committed to clean up activities in and around the town, and to serve as a bridge of communication between the municipal authorities and the general populace.
 She is also a member of the Citizen’s Forum of Coonoor in which she helps out in initiatives both eleemosynary and municipal.
-Her links with Corporates such as the United Planter's Association of South India (UPASI), the Tamil Nadu Tea Plantation Corporation Limited (TANTEA) and others, have facilitated much in mobilising much needed volunteers and acquire sponsorship for the many social awareness programmes, cleanup drives, tree planting and other environment related activities that the town of Coonoor has witnessed.
+Her links with Corporates such as the United Planter's Association of South India (UPASI), the Tamil Nadu Tea Plantation Corporation Limited (TANTEA) and others, have facilitated much in mobilizing much needed volunteers and acquire sponsorship for the many social awareness programs, cleanup drives, tree planting and other environment related activities that the town of Coonoor has witnessed.
 On the social platform, her Facebook Group named Coonoorian is a model of all its kind, where issues related to this district are widely discussed.

 Her community oriented ventures do not confine themselves to this town alone, for she only too willingly lends a helping hand to other organisations in Ooty and Kotagiri.
 Samantha’s dream project is to clean up and prevent further sullying of the Coonoor River, an uphill task, but which through her undaunted resolve and perseverance, is sure to materialise and succeed.